A good option if you want to ensure you are giving your children’s teeth a great clean.

-From a design, interactive and engagement point of view, the Brush-Baby BabySonic toothbrush is not going to win the hearts and minds of your baby or toddler like some of the more colourful alternatives.
+From a design, interactive and engagement point of view, the Brush-Baby BabySonic toothbrush is not going to win the hearts and minds of your baby or toddler over some of the more colourful alternatives.

 However, seeing as it is down to you as a parent to brush your child’s teeth at this age and your hand covers most of what makes a brush engaging, this is not a make or break issue.

-This possible weakness is more than made up for in the cleaning capability, the built in timer, pacer and the fact that it works for a broad age group, just swap out the brush heads.
+This possible weakness is more than made up for in the cleaning capability, the built-in timer, pacer and the fact that it works for a broad age group, just swap out the brush heads.

 You gain a little extra confidence that the vibrating bristles are going to help clean the teeth that bit better than relying on manual motion alone.